jamestrandung/go-context/memoize/README.md

 // the result of this call.
 //
 // Note 1: this promise can only be kept if the given context has been
 // initialized using WithCache before calling Execute.
-The last return
-// value indicates whether this function call was memoized or not.
 //
 // Note 2: the provided key must be comparable and should not be of type
 // string or any other built-in type to avoid collisions between packages